mckoh/coding-book/docs_source/exercise/functions.md

 ## Your Task

+* Create the function as traditions Python function.
-* Create the function.
+* Create the function as a lambda function.
-* Test the function.
+* Test the functions.

 ## Help